-Victoria is Head of Evidence at the What Works Centre for Local Economic Growth, where she is responsible for ensuring that our evidence base and evaluations meet our evidence standards and are accessible to a wide range of users.
+Victoria is Deputy Director, Evidence at the What Works Centre for Local Economic Growth, where she is responsible for ensuring that our evidence base and evaluations meet our evidence standards and are accessible to a wide range of users.

 Victoria Sutherland joined the Centre from the North East Local Enterprise Partnership (LEP), where she was Senior Economist.
 Victoria led the North East LEP’s work to analyse the economic performance of the North East and to ensure that the region’s strategic documents, key decisions and work programmes were based on a strong evidence base.